KouchDB/pouchdb-aws-serverless/README.md

 # wait, what?

-Think of it as an open-source alternative to IBM's Cloudant that you can deploy to your very own AWS Cloud account and free from Cloudant's minimum monthly charges ($75) or stingy free tier (1 GB).
+Think of it as an open-source alternative to IBM's Cloudant that you can deploy to your very own AWS Cloud account.
+AWS pricing can be significantly cheaper than Cloudant: for instance, a low-usage 2GB database costs $0.60 per month on AWS, compared to $75 per month on Cloudant.

-Deploying on AWS only costs EFS charges ($0.30 per GB per month) and Lambda usage-based billing with $0 monthly fee ($0.0000166667 for every GB-second of function execution, plus $0.20 per million requests).

-Pricing info as of Nov/2022.

-# status
+# does it work?

-Currently this is in Proof Of Concept stage.
-It "almost works."
+- `PUT` to create a database works fine
+- `PUT` to store a json document works fine but client has to send explicit `-H "Content-Type: application/json"`
+- `GET` to retrieve a stored document works fine

+Other functionality like `/_changes` and `/_utils` is not working right now.

+Incremental map-reduce hasn't been tested yet.

+Security features have not been tested yet.

+Replication has not been tested yet.